ChapelR/custom-macros-for-sugarcube-2/readme.md

 * ID: the ID of a defined consumable.

 **Explanation**:
 Returns a deep copy of the indicated consumable's definition object.
+Changes to this conpy object will not be reflected in the consumable, so treat the resulting data as read-only.
 Returns null if the consumable cannot be found.

+A consumable has the following properties that you may wish to access:
+* **id**: the consumable's id (string)
+* **name**: the consumable's name (string)
+* **code**: the consumable's 'use' TwineScript code (string)
+* **descr**: the consumable's description type (string - either `'passage'` or `'code'`)
+* **dCode**: the consumable's description code, either a passage name or a chunk of user-defined TwineScript code (string)
+* **amt**: the consumable's current amount, i.e. how many the plater has in the inventory, or 0 if the consumable isn't currently in the inventory (number)

+You can also access the consumable's definition via the story variable and use it's ID as the first property (`Sconsumables[ID]` by default).

 **Examples**:
 ```